Frequently Asked Questions

 - Conduct weekly on-the-air training "nets" to keep our skills honed for emergency communications during actual disasters.
 (See ARES.)

-- Participate in four to six "special events" each year, where our members provide radio communications for the event organizers.
+- Participate in several "special events" each year, where our members provide radio communications for the event organizers.
 These special events are great practice for real emergencies, and also fun opportunities to use our radios!
 (See Club Events.)

 - Build and operate ham radio/GPS trackers that transmit one's position and speed.
 The tracks can be uploaded automatically and seen on national APRS maps and web sites, such as aprs.fi.